DeWalt vs Milwaukee: Which Power Tool Brand is Better in 2023?

 The DeWalt DCK240C2 kit is part of their 20V MAX lineup, and it includes an impact driver, a drill, two batteries, a charger, and a carrying case for an affordable price.
 Meanwhile, the Milwaukee 2598-22 kit includes a hammer drill, an impact driver, a single 12-volt battery, and a charger for a considerably higher price.

-The DeWalt impact driver offers 3200 impacts per minute and a no-load speed of 2,800 RPM, while the Milwaukee impact driver offers a max speed of 3,300 RPM.
+The DeWalt impact driver provides 3,200 impacts per minute and a no-load speed of 2,800 RPM, while the Milwaukee impact driver offers a max speed of 3,300 RPM.
 However, the DeWalt manages 1,400 inch-pounds of torque while the Milwaukee tops out at 1,300.
-At 1.76 pounds, the Milwaukee driver is a full pound lighter than the DeWalt, though they’re both just over five inches in length.
+At 1.76 pounds, the Milwaukee driver is a full pound lighter than the DeWalt, though they’re both just over 5 inches long.

-Comparing the drills, the DeWalt lags behind with a max speed of 1,500 RPM compared to 1,700 RPM top speed from the Milwaukee.
-The DeWalt drill is a bit shorter and heavier, measuring 5.55 inches at 2.8 pounds, compared to the Milwaukee that’s 6.6 inches long and weighs just 2.3 pounds.
+Comparing the drills, the DeWalt lags behind with a max speed of 1,500 RPM compared to the 1,700 RPM top speed from Milwaukee.
+The DeWalt drill is a bit shorter and heavier, measuring 5.55 inches at 2.8 pounds, compared to the Milwaukee, which is 6.6 inches long and weighs just 2.3 pounds.

 Our Verdict: Both kits offer great performance, but the price difference is drastic.
-Considering the huge gap in price, the DeWalt kit offers far better value.
+Considering the huge price gap, the DeWalt kit offers far better value.